 Ultimately, we hope to learn the cause of the disease and provide information to wildlife agencies for successful management it in the wild.
 It will take many steps to reach that goal.
 At this point, our plan is initially to:

 Study disease causes and contributing factors in captive elk.

 We will use captive elk in a controlled environment to learn about the causes of the disease and contributing factors, such as nutritional condition and exposure to herbicides, that may make elk more or less susceptible.
 This information could directly inform management and mitigation, help us better understand the risk (to elk and other species), and serve as input needed for computer models of disease impacts.
-The WSU elk facility is currently in the design and construction stage.
-We anticipate captive elk studies beginning in late 2019.
+The WSU elk facility is currently under and construction.
+We anticipate captive elk studies beginning in 2020.

 Study disease agents in the lab.